- How Do Private Lenders Approve Mortgage Loans?

 The price of a single detached property in Kingston in July 2023 was $ 565,300.

 The housing numbers have led many to seek refinancing options, tapping into newfound home equity.
 However, despite the highly positive Kingston real estate numbers, some existing Ontario homeowners may have damaged credit.
 As a result, many have been turned away from the bank for mortgage refinancing.
 If poor credit has represented an obstacle when seeking mortgage financing, well-established private lenders are available in the Province to provide short-term mortgage financing.

 Kingston: A Good Place To Get A Private Mortgage

 Kingston is a great city to live in, and many private lenders are comfortable investing in this city.
 It has several unique attributes.
 It is home to Queen’s University and Fort Henry.
 The downtown core has several exciting shops and parks like Grass Creek and the downtown waterfront trails.
 These attributes contribute to Kingston’s robust real estate market, as reflected in recent numbers.

 Mortgage Broker Store Can Negotiate Different Types of Second Mortgage Loan Options

 With access to a broad network of well-established and experienced private lenders across Ontario, Mortgage Broker Store can connect an interested homeowner to private lenders to discuss various refinancing options.

-We will also be able to negotiate private financing directly, depending on your specific financial objectives.
-Poor credit and non-traditional income need not be a barrier to obtaining a bridge loan or any other loan to help pay off any pressing monthly liabilities.
+We can also negotiate private financing directly, depending on your specific financial objectives.
+Poor credit and non-traditional income need not be a barrier to obtaining a bridge loan or any other loan to help pay off pressing monthly liabilities.
 Don’t hesitate to contact us at your convenience to discuss the best options to suit your unique financial needs.